onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "The pupil who is never required to do what he cannot do, never does what he can do." - [John Stuart Mill](https://www.azquotes.com/quote/522244)

 > "Those who do not think that employment is systemic slavery are either blind or employed." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/6671002-those-who-do-not-think-that-employment-is-systemic-slavery)

-> "You need a story to displace a story." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/1034173-you-need-a-story-to-displace-a-story)

 > "It takes a whole life to learn how to die." - [Seneca](https://www.goodreads.com/quotes/6979826-learning-how-to-live-takes-a-whole-life-and-which)